-- For example, Company XYZ receives $10,000 for a service it will provide over 10 months from January to December.
+- For example, Company XYZ receives $10,000 for a service it will provide over ten months from January to December.
 But the cash has been received in advance by the company.
 In that scenario, the accountant should defer $9,000 from the books of account to a liability account known as “Unearned Revenue” and should only record $1,000 as revenue for that period.
-The remaining amount should be adjusted on a monthly basis and should be deducted from the Unearned Revenue monthly as the services will be rendered by the firm to their customers.
+The remaining amount should be adjusted every month and should be deducted from the Unearned Revenue monthly as the firm to their customers will render the services.

 - Examples of Deferrals (Expenses)